Full text: 109 former bureaucrats say proposed changes to IAS deputation rules are unconstitutional

 We are a group of former officers of the All India and Central Services who have worked with the Central and State Governments in the course of our careers.
 As members of the Constitutional Conduct Group, we believe in impartiality, neutrality and commitment to the Indian Constitution and in safeguarding its values.

 In the federal structure of the Union of India, the Union and the States exist as distinct and separate entities, though they work in tandem to subserve common constitutional objectives.
-The All India Services (AIS) (the Indian Administrative Service (IAS), the Indian Police Service IPS) and the Indian Forest Service (IFoS)) constitute the administrative framework for this unique relationship between the two levels of government and give it stability and balance.
+The All India Services (AIS) (the Indian Administrative Service (IAS), the Indian Police Service IPS) and the Indian Forest Service (IFoS) constitute the administrative framework for this unique relationship between the two levels of government and give it stability and balance.
 Maintaining this balance is critical to good governance.

 The proposed amendments to the cadre rules of all the three AIS seek to give unilateral powers to the Union to pick and choose any AIS officer(s) working in the States to be withdrawn from their services in the State of their allotment and brought to the Centre without the concurrence either of the officer concerned or of the State Government that the officer is serving.
 While this change in the rules may appear to be a minor, technical one, it, in fact, hits at the very core of the constitutional scheme of Indian federalism.